This topic describes how to use the ANALYZE command and the auto-analyze feature.

 Syntax

-Check whether auto-analyze is enabled
+Check if AUTO ANALYZE is enabled

-SHOW hg_enable_start_auto_analyze_worker; -- Syntax for V1.1 and later to check the current enabling status SHOW hg_experimental_enable_start_auto_analyze_worker; -- Syntax for V0.10 to check the current enabling statusA superuser can use the following syntax to enable or disable the feature.
+SHOW hg_enable_start_auto_analyze_worker; -- Syntax for V1.1 and later versions to check current status SHOW hg_experimental_enable_start_auto_analyze_worker; -- Syntax for V0.10 to check current statusThe syntax for enabling or disabling is as follows.
+This command requires Superuser privileges.

 Limits

-The auto-analyze feature in Hologres has the following limits:
+AUTO ANALYZE in Hologres has the following limits:

-How auto-analyze works
+How AUTO ANALYZE works

 Standard tables (internal tables, including non-partitioned and partitioned tables)